AlexWills37/Tetris-Clone/README.md

 # Tetris Clone
 This game "Quadtris" is a clone of the popular game Tetris made in Python using John Zelle's graphics.py package.
 This game was created as part of an assignment for my Intermediate Python class

+### Prerequisites
+In order to play this game on your computer, you must have Python3 installed.

 ### How to play
 To play this game, follow these steps:
 1. Download the project files